 Ten Tiny Toes by Caroline Jayne Church provides a spin on the classic "Head, Shoulders, Knees, and Toes" with a heartwarming rhyming story featuring adorable illustrations.

 Twinkle, Twinkle, Little Star, also by Caroline Jayne Church, brings the classic lullaby to life with this dazzling board book.
 It even features a foil cover that sparkles on the darkest of nights!

 Read-aloud Tip: If there's a line in the book that's repeated several times, look at your baby so she can see your mouth as you say it.

 It's delightful to your baby's ears to hear your voice singing to him.
 Chances are you will entice some baby babbling along the way.

-You Are My Sunshine by Jimmie Davis is a sweetly illustrated book of the classic song.
+You Are My Sunshine by Jimmie Davis is a sweetly illustrated book of the classic song you know and love.

-Read-Aloud Tip: You'll find that you memorize these songs pretty quickly and can sing them without using the book at different times of the day.
-I highly suggest one of those times being bathtime.
+Read-Aloud Tip: You'll find that you'll memorize these songs pretty quickly!
+Try to sing them without using the book at different times of the day, like at bedtime.

 4. Naptime and Bedtime Books

 It's important to have a few books that are calming, reassuring, and full of love and kindness right before bedtime.
-These titles will help build a loving bond with your baby, and ease him into slumber.
+These titles will help you ease your little one into slumber.

-Read-Aloud Tip: Cuddle up with baby during this read aloud time.
+Read-Aloud Tip: Cuddle up with your baby during this read-aloud time.
 Grab a favorite blanket, dim the lights, and enjoy these precious moments together.